You can’t put a price on having the family of your dreams. But as with most valuable services, you will have to pay for the surrogacy process.

 There are many factors influencing the total cost of surrogacy.
 To gain an accurate understanding of overall surrogacy costs, intended parents need to understand the various services required throughout the surrogacy process.

-Gestational surrogacy cost can be broken down into two main categories: agency fees and variable expenses.
+Gestational surrogacy costs can be broken down into two main categories: agency fees and variable expenses.
 Below, find information about the various services included in each of these categories, how they can impact the total surrogacy cost, and the average total cost of surrogacy with some of the biggest surrogacy professionals across the country.

-Agency fees are paid to the surrogacy professional and cover all of the services provided by the agency, including background checks, screenings, support and education, advertising, marketing and more.
+Agency fees are paid to the surrogacy professional and cover all of the services provided by the agency, including background checks, screenings, support and education, advertising, marketing, and more.
 Agency fees should remain fixed, regardless of how long it takes to complete the surrogacy process.

 The agency fees intended parents pay will vary based on their state and the surrogacy professional they choose to work with.
 Intended parents who choose to complete an independent surrogacy will save on agency fees.
 However, they will also miss out on the following services, which help ensure the surrogacy is completed safely and successfully.